‘It’s not happening’: Arrigo frustrated with Boston over plan to move homeless people into Revere hotel

 REVERE, MASS.
 (WHDH) – Revere Mayor Brian Arrigo is frustrated with a plan proposed by Boston officials to move homeless people from the area of Massachusetts Avenue and Melnea Cass Boulevard into a hotel on Route 1.

-“As of right now, it’s not happening,” Arrigo said, adding that Boston’s Acting Mayor Kim Janey never informed him of the proposal to transfer the Mass. and Cass homeless population into rooms at the Quality Inn hotel.
+“As of right now, it’s not happening,” Arrigo said, adding that Boston’s Acting Mayor Kim Janey never informed him of the proposal to transfer the homeless population that sits along Massachusetts Avenue and Melnea Cass Boulevard into rooms at the Quality Inn hotel.

 “The folks that are struggling at Mass. and Cass need a lot of help,” Arrigo said Wednesday.
 “They need a lot of services and they need a lot of support.
 Putting them in a room, sending them to a hotel room isn’t what we know needs to happen.”